By Kasey Hayes

 - Quality Level D: Reviewing existing utility records and as-built plans.

-- Quality Level C: Visual survey of aboveground utilities.
+- Quality Level C: Visual survey of aboveground structures and utilities.

-- Quality Level B: Uses surface geophysical methods such as electromagnetic locating or ground penetrating radar to designate the existence and horizontal position of all utilities.
+- Quality Level B: Uses surface geophysical methods such as electromagnetic locating and ground penetrating radar to designate the existence and horizontal position of all utilities, known and unknown.
+Referred to as “Designating.”

-- Quality Level A: Providing information for the precise plan and profile mapping of underground utilities through the nondestructive exposure of underground utilities through vacuum extraction.
+- Quality Level A: Providing information for the precise plan and profile mapping of underground utilities through the nondestructive exposure of underground utilities through vacuum excavation.
+Referred to as “Locating.”